yandex-cloud/docs/en/_tutorials/dataplatform/clickhouse-hybrid-storage.md

 # Using hybrid storage

 Hybrid storage allows you to store frequently used data on the network disks of the {{ mch-name }} cluster and rarely used data in {{ objstorage-full-name }}.
-Automatic data transfer between these storage levels is only supported for the [MergeTree]({{ ch.docs }}/engines/table-engines/mergetree-family/mergetree/) table family.
+Automatically moving data between these storage levels is only supported for [MergeTree]({{ ch.docs }}/engines/table-engines/mergetree-family/mergetree/) tables.
 For more information, see [{#T}](../../managed-clickhouse/concepts/storage.md).

 To use hybrid storage: